 You can give the HR department of your previous company a call and email.
 Afterward, just wait for a few days for a return email hopefully with your membership numbers.
 You can also make a follow-up call in case they took more than 1 week to respond to your email.
 Again, be polite because you are the one in need of their service.

-Verify your Number at the SSS Branch
+Verify your SSS Number Directly at the Branch

 This is another way to get your sss number.
 Unfortunately, if you are working, you need to file a leave with your company.
 Because it may cost you the whole day to visit the sss branch due to while traveling traffic and long waiting hours at the branch office.
 When you visit the branch, you need to bring valid identification cards for verification purposes of your identity.